puppetlabs/device_manager/README.md

 ### Install

-On the master, install the `device_manager` module:
+On the server, install the `device_manager` module:

 ```bash
 puppet module install puppetlabs-device_manager
 ```

-On the master, install the device-specific module associated with each device.
+On the server, install the device-specific module associated with each device.
 For example:

 ```bash
 puppet module install f5-f5